-The family Leguminosae (legumes) includes beans, peas,
+The family Leguminosae (legumes) includes beans, peas, lentils,

 Their use as a source of food is second only to the cereal

 grains.
-The common bean Phaseolus
+The common bean Phaseolus vulgaris (vulgaris is Latin

 for common) is a member of this family, and Black beans are

 dried and stored for up to a year, with hardly any fear of

 deterioration or damage.

 beans are small (about the size of a pea), oval and jet black.

 and a soft texture.

-Black beans grow best at temperatures between 65º
+Black beans grow best at temperatures between 65º and

 days to reach maturity and dry.
 The beans are left on the

 plants to dry, so humidity and heat can cause damage to the

 beans as they are drying on the plant, and rain can be a problem

 machine, and the plants themselves left as 'green manure'.

 Handling & Storage:

-beans are commonly packaged in 100 lb bags and 1 lb
+beans are commonly packaged in 100 lb bags and 1 lb bags.

 should be stored below 70ºF, in airtight containers.